 Swim with dolphins during summer

 During the summer you can also enjoy a swim at nearby Iso Beach, which is also frequented by windsurfers and jet-skiers.
 If you are lucky, you may even see dolphins playing in the sea in front of the volcano.

 The view of the volcano is certainly impressive, but what goes on underneath the surface of the sea is equally so.
-You can take a look at the kind of creatures that might be lurking beneath the surface of Kinko Bay in the huge Aira Caldera at the Io World aquarium.
-Take a stroll across the road to nearby Dolphin Port for shops and restaurants.
+You can take a look at the kind of creatures that might be lurking deep beneath the surface in Kinko Bay in the huge Aira Caldera at the Io World aquarium.

 Kagoshima is famous for its food and drink, and what better way to enjoy it than in the company of locals in one of downtown Tenmonkan's many great bars and restaurants.
 Hop on a tram and make your way through the city to the main nightspots, or take it easy in a restaurant nestled in one of the many inviting backstreets.

-Japan might be famous for sushi, but Kagoshima really brings home the bacon with its famous kurobuta pork, award-winning wagyu beef, and kurodori chicken.
+Japan might be famous for sushi, but Kagoshima really brings home the bacon with its famous kurobuta pork, award-winning wagyu beef, and kurosatsuma-dori (black chicken).
 Head down to Tenmonkan to sample local shochu.
 Don't worry about missing the last train, the nightlife in Kagoshima goes on late into the night.

 * The information on this page may be subject to change due to COVID-19.

 out of found this information helpful.